twomatwo/learnGit/README.md

 `orgin` is the name of the remote; `master` is the name of the branch.
 `-u` is optional to set origin to upstream remote (needed when using pull)

+### git fatch/merge

+When some updates are made on github (orgin/master), there're two ways to sync the update to local.
+Fetch and merge is one of them.

+`git fetch` and then `git merge origin/master`